emilkaram/Advanced-Lane-Finding---CarND-Udacity--T1_Project4/writeup.md

 I applied camera matrix and distortion coefficient to the test image using the cv2.undistort() function and obtained this result:

-  Here an examples of a distortion corrected calibration image.
+  Here an examples of a distortion corrected image

 ![](https://github.com/emilkaram/Advanced-Lane-Finding-CarND-Udacity-T1_Project4/blob/master/images/3.png)